Rafael Nadal's on-court superstitions: Can you spot them?

 Competitive sports are rife with superstitions – many athletes will perform a specific routine or carry ‘lucky’ items in the belief that they will improve the chance of winning.

 Rafael Nadal is no exception to this.
-The world number two player has a series of well-documented habits.
+The Spaniard has a series of well-documented habits.

 He always walks on court with one racquet in hand, and then puts down his bag on the bench and turns his tournament ID to face up.
 He will then take off his jacket facing the audience while jumping.
 His two drink bottles will be lined up on the floor with the labels facing the baseline of the end he is playing.